-Relevant EPRs to this Compound Potential Risks Initial Risk Level Key Controls Residual Risk Level T2, T5 Impacts to the community in relation to pedestrian and cyclist infrastructure, shared user pathways, public transport routes. parking and access to local roads.
-Impacts to operational capacity of the local road network and intersections Med A Work Site Traffic Management Plan (WTMP) and supporting drawings will be developed in accordance with EPR T2 addressing the traffic engineering characteristics of each compound, with due consideration to all modes of movement, access arrangements, car parking, construction vehicle movement, pedestrian and cyclist infrastructure and public transport provisions.
-A Traffic Impact Assessment (TIA) will further support the documentation investigating impact to the operational capacity of the adjacent road network along with the abovementioned considerations.
+routes.

+parking and

+access to

+local roads.

+Impacts to operational capacity of the local road network and intersections capacity of the adjacent road network along with the abovementioned considerations.

 This documentation will be subject to review and approval by the Relevant Road Authorities under the Road Management Act 2004 and will be approved prior to commencement of establishment of the compound.

 Controls will be informed by management plans required by the EPR (Table 9) and included in further detail in the WEMP.

-Sufficient off-street parking to be established within site boundary and adjacent to the compound for associated workforce and visitors.
-The compound will be self-sufficient with parking provided on-site Worksite Traffic Management Plans (WTMPs) detailing site layout and any impacts to amenity will be subject to review and approval by the Responsible Road Authority.
-WTMPs illustrating changes to the road network operational capacity will be supported by traffic analysis where relevant Existing bus stops located adjacent to the compound will be maintained and available to the public and workforce or alternate arrangement implemented as approved by the Relevant Road Authority.
-Site inductions will detail impacts of construction traffic on the local community.
-Parking in residential streets and business surrounding the site will not be permitted.
-Staff will be encouraged to use public transport.
-Existing pedestrian & cyclist arrangement implemented as approved by the Relevant Road Authority.
-Existing pedestrian & cyclist arrangement implemented as approved by the Relevant Road Authority.
-Low
+- Worksite Traffic Management Plans (WTMPs) detailing site layout and any impacts to amenity will be subject to review and approval by the Responsible Road Authority. - WTMPs illustrating changes to the road network operational capacity will be supported by traffic analysis where relevant - Existing bus stops located adjacent to the compound will be maintained and available to the public and workforce or alternate arrangement implemented as approved by the Relevant Road Authority. - Site inductions will detail impacts of construction traffic on the local community.
+Staff will be encouraged to use public transport. - Existing pedestrian & cyclist arrangements to be maintained or alternate arrangement implemented as approved by the Relevant Road Authority. - Project communications strategy will keep community informed of forthcoming changes. - Access to Local Roads